gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 https://raw.githubusercontent.com/gilatoes/arduino-optiga-trust-x/master/Missions/Mission_files/XMC2Go_FWUpdate_2.hex

 - [ ] Exchange Infineon issued Public Key Pair (0xE0E0) with Receiver.
+ *Hint:* Refer to E07_SignVerify to get the public key.

-- [ ] Establish shared secrets and derived key.
+- [ ] Both party calculate shared secrets and export derived key.
-- [ ] Display the share secrets to proof that ECDH is successful.
+- [ ] Display the share secrets to proof that ECDH is successful using 2 Trust X.
 - [ ] Generate the AES Key from the derived key and display the key.
 - [ ] Select an Initialization vector and use AES Key to encrypt the firmware.<br/>
   *Note:* In block cipher mode operation such as AES, IV is used to initialize the block operation.
 IV can be a random and unpredictable value.
 However, it is not necessary to maintain its secrecy.